Written by Grant Rosenberg, Sara B. Cooper, and Stuart Charno

 Almost halfway through the fifth season, however, the Star Trek writers had a change of heart and brought Alexander (portrayed by Brian Bonsall) back to the Enterprise to live with his father.
 Worf’s Russian adoptive parents had been caring for him, but are finding it too difficult to care for a young Klingon with their advancing age.

-Michael Dorn does an excellent job as a father who does truly love his son, but doesn’t know what to do to relate to him.
-He is also coping with his new responsibilities and how to integrate it into his daily routing and job responsibilities on the Enterprise.
-Brian Bonsall (formerly of the sitcom Family Ties) does an excellent job as a child who wants his father to love him, but is so afraid of that not happening that he pushes his father away and actively tries to test whether his father loves him.
+Michael Dorn does an excellent job as a father who does truly love his son but doesn’t know what to do to relate to him.
+He is also coping with his new responsibilities and how to integrate them into his daily routine and job responsibilities on the Enterprise.
+Brian Bonsall (formerly of the sitcom Family Ties) does an excellent job as a child who wants his father to love him but is so afraid of that not happening that he pushes his father away and actively tries to test whether his father loves him.

 What is also good about this is that Alexander is not a “Worf Jr.” type of character.
 From this point that fans really begin to know him throughout the remainder of this series and onto Deep Space Nine, he is very different from his father.
 Part of this could be his one-quarter human background which may explain his mother’s contempt for the traditional Klingon values Worf always makes so much of.
 The father/son dynamic here is subject to the individuality many people see occur within their own families, and it’s nice to see Michael Dorn have to deal with this, expanding his range from the usual snarling and growling of the character.

 Only fans of the series will really get something out of this episode.
 For others, I’d recommend viewing other episodes before this one.
 If you find yourself liking the Klingon characters and want to follow Worf’s saga throughout the two series, however, this episode is a crucial piece of the puzzle.

 Previous episode (link): Star Trek: The Next Generation – A Matter of Time

 Next episode (link): Star Trek: The Next Generation – Hero Worship